 We are Eat Club

-We are Eat Club – A charity improving young people’s relationship with food.
+We are Eat Club – A London youth charity improving young people’s relationship with food.

 Our youth cooking courses are designed to improve the relationship people have with food to address the underlying barriers to healthy eating and improve health and wellbeing.